-Intervention Rationale (a) Determine individual situation Living with a family member having and feelings of individual family bipolar illness fosters a multitude of members like guilt, anger, feelings and problems that can affect powerlessness, despair and interpersonal relationships and may

-alienation. result in dysfunctional responses and
+Intervention Rationale (a) Determine individual situation Living with a family member having and feelings of individual family bipolar illness fosters a multitude of members like guilt, anger, feelings and problems that can affect powerlessness, despair and interpersonal relationships and may alienation. result in dysfunctional responses and family disintegration. (b) Assess patterns of Provides clues to the degree of communication.
+For example: Are problem being experienced by feelings expressed freely?
+Who individual family members and makes decisions?
+What is the coping skills used to handle the interaction between family crisis. members? (c) Determine patterns of behaviour These behaviours are typically used displayed by patient in his by the manic individual to relationships with others, e.g. manipulate others.
+The result is manipulation of self-esteem of alienation, guilt, ambivalence and others, limit testing etc. high rates of divorce can occur. (d) Assess the role of patient in the When the role of an ill person is not family, like provider etc, and how filled family disintegration can the illness affects the roles of other occur. members. (e) Provide information about Assists family to understand the behaviour patterns and expected various aspects of bipolar illness. course of the illness.
+This may relieve guilt and promote family discussions of the problems and solutions.

-family disintegration.

-(b) Assess patterns of • •

-communication.
-For example: Are e

-feelings expressed freely?
-Who

-makes decisions?
-What is the -

-interaction between family ı e

-members?
-C11515.

-(c) Determine patterns of behaviour These behaviours are typically used

-displayed by patient in his by the manic individual to

-relationships with others, e.g. •

-manipulation of self-esteem of -

-others, limit testing etc. high rates of divorce can occur.

-(d) Assess the role of patient in the When the role of an ill person is not

-family, like provider etc, and how -

-the illness affects the roles of other

-members.

-(e) Provide information about Assists family to understand the

-behaviour patterns and expected various aspects of bipolar illness.

-course of the illness.
-This may relieve guilt and promote

-family discussions of the problems

-and solutions.

-and solutions.

-In this step, the community health practitioners assesses if the goals of care are achieved.
+In this step, the nurse assesses if the goals of care are achieved.
 The plan may need to be revised or modified in the light of this evaluation.